Is your content marketing strategy working? How do you know?

 That’s where tracking content marketing ROI, or return on investment, can help.

-Whether you’re a newbie or a veteran to developing content marketing strategy, the viability of your organization greatly depends on your understanding of content ROI.
+Whether you’re a newbie or a veteran to developing a content marketing strategy, the viability of your approach greatly depends on your understanding of content ROI.
 This guide breaks down the most salient topics related to content marketing ROI and discusses how to apply them to your business.

 What is content marketing ROI?